UTSCCSCC01/finalprojects22-cyclist/doc/sprint3/sprint3.md

 ## User Stories

 - CYC-30: modify task
+  - CYC-108: 	backend- create function for different fields/tasks so frontend can update the task using this function
-  - CYC-153: add pencil button beside each task to edit
+  - CYC-153: frontend - a pencil button beside each tasks to edit/reschedule the task
-  - CYC-154: clicking a task brings up edit page
+  - CYC-154: Clicking on the edit task button brings up edit task pop up
-  - CYC-108: create backend functions update task
+  - CYC-162: frontend - the pencil button should be visible only when hovering
-  - CYC-171: backend - provide a function to delete task
+  - CYC-171: backend - provide a function to delete task over on a task
+  - CYC-180: backend - create schedule in the database
-  - CYC-162: frontend - the pencil button should be visible only when hovering over on a task
+  - CYC-181: frontend - implement deleting a task

 - CYC-33: signifiers / actions on the tasks
-  - CYC-104: display symbol on the left of the task depending on the task’s type
+  - CYC-104: frontend - update task template to display the different icons from the signifiers.
   - CYC-110: backend- create a relative function to update different fields(important, completed)
-  - CYC-160: frontend - implement 'complete' signifier, with its icon
+  - CYC-160: frontend - set color of signifier symbol to task's tag color
-  - CYC-163: frontend - implement 'abandoned'
+  - CYC-163: frontend - dropdown list to toggle signifier when user clicks on signifiers.
-  - CYC-167: frontend - create icons for "important" task
+  - CYC-167: iddle end - add service to get and set task signifier

 - CYC-128: housekeeping / wrapping up sprint 2
   - CYC-130: daily log should display in grid layout
   - CYC-136: daily log should be able to scroll